 With the average person spending a third of their life at work, it’s no wonder that 80% of workers believe colour affects their mood.
-Employees are becoming more aware of how their workplace environment impacts on their well-being.
+Employees are becoming more aware of how their work environment impacts on their well-being.

 Here, we look at how different colours impact workplace productivity, making it easier for you to pick the right colours for your next refurbishment project:

-Unsurprisingly, the immediate connotation of red is of love and lust, but red is also an extremely stimulating colour which can indicate power and excitement.
+Unsurprisingly, the immediate connotation of red is of love and lust, but red is also an extremely stimulating colour that can indicate power and excitement.
 A splash of red in an office may boost stimulation but be cautious in using too much as it can also increase anxiety.

 Yellow / Orange

 Green naturally links feelings of calm and balance.
-It’s close relation to the environment and outdoors can give a relaxed feeling of space, and many current workplace designs incorporate a biophilic element bringing in plants and foliage to encourage good health and help to reduce feelings of anxiety.
+Its close relation to the environment and outdoors can give a relaxed feeling of space, and many current workplace designs incorporate a biophilic element bringing in plants and foliage to encourage good health and help to reduce feelings of anxiety.

-Although many people can overlook white, as it carries a reputation for being boring and uninspiring, it is best used for workplaces which need to provide a clean or clinical environment.
+Although many people can overlook white, as it carries a reputation for being boring and uninspiring, it is best used for workplaces that need to provide a clean or clinical environment.
 However, white can provide smaller workspaces with an improved feeling of space and darker workspaces with a better feeling of light, especially if it’s teamed up with clever lighting choices.

 Not a colour traditionally associated with workspaces, Black is becoming more popular with companies looking for a luxurious space.
 Often teamed with low lighting and plush fabrics, done right, black can create an inviting, intimate space.
-Businesses wishing to create authoritative areas should also chose black, giving a feeling of control and power.
+Businesses wishing to create authoritative areas should also choose black, giving a feeling of control and power.